 Landry all smiles**

-New Titans edge rusher Harold Landry ended his media availability after practice on Saturday with a smile, recalling his draft day introduction by former Titans quarterback Vince Young.
+New Titans edge rusher Harold Landry, III ended his media availability after practice on Saturday with a smile, recalling his draft day introduction by former Titans quarterback Vince Young.

 It turns out he has a new nickname.